balena-io/docs/pages/gpio.md

 There are many libraries available for GPIO access, e.g. [Wiring Pi][wiring-pi].
 For [node.js][node] users [npm][npm] has a number of [GPIO libraries][npm-gpio] available.

+We recommend [Pi Pins][pi-pins] for node.js projects - we've found it works reliably on Resin.io.

 There are also specialist libraries available for powering particular classes of devices via GPIO, e.g. the [MAX7219 node library][max7219] for [MAX7219][max7219] LED displays.

 ### File System Access